CloudNine Discovery Portal - CloudNine Review: How do I process eDiscovery raw (unprocessed) data to load into CloudNine Review?

 VerifyIdentity1

 6. Once your identity is verified, the What kind of data are you uploading? overlay appears.
-Two options exist:
+There are four options:

 1. Native/Raw data: Data that has not undergone any processing to expand container files, extract metadata, extract native files, or extract text files.
 This is eDiscovery data in its original collected format.

-2. Production/Processed data: Data has had processing and contains the corresponding .DAT load files for metadata along with links to the native and text files.
+2. Production/Processed data: Data has undergone processing and contains the corresponding .DAT load files for metadata, along with links to the native and text files.
 If images exist, a .LFP or .OPT file is available for image uploads.

 Select Native/Raw Data then click OK to advance to Step 2: Upload to CloudNine Review: Case Selection and Custodian screen.

-Step 2: Upload to CloudNine Review: Case Selection and Custodian
+Step 2: Upload to CloudNine Review: Case Selection and Upload Name

 After launching CloudNine Discovery Portal, connecting to CloudNine Review, and choosing the data upload type, Native/Raw Data, the next screen is Upload to CloudNine Review: Case Selection and Custodian.
-On this screen, you will select an existing CloudNine Review case (project), and enter a Custodian name to upload the data.
+On this screen, you will select an existing CloudNine Review case (project) and enter an Upload Name.
 A new CloudNine Review case (project) can also be created here.

 Overview: Upload to CloudNine Review